-- The University is committed to the use and sustained development of Afrikaans as an academic language in a multilingual context.
+- 1. The University is committed to the use and sustained development of Afrikaans as an academic language in a multilingual context.
 Language is used at the University in a manner that is directed towards its engagement with knowledge in a diverse society. - 2.
 The University acknowledges the special status of Afrikaans as an academic language and accepts the responsibility to promote it.
 At the same time, it takes account of the status of English as an international language of communication and of isiXhosa as an emerging academic language. - 3.
-The University distinguishes between the use of the three languages in the following manner: - Afrikaans is by default the language of learning and teaching at undergraduate level, while English is used to a greater extent at the postgraduate level; - isiXhosa is promoted as an emerging academic language.
-The University creates opportunities for students and staff to acquire communication skills in isiXhosa. - 4.
 The institutional language of the University is, by default, Afrikaans, while English is also used, depending on the circumstances, as an internal language of communication.
-All three languages are used, where possible, for external communication.

-Language Plan
+All three languages are used, where possible, for external communication. - 4.
+The Language Plan distinguishes between the implementation of the policy in learning and teaching situations and in the support services and management. - 5.
+An explanation of the different language specifications used, as well as the language specifications for specific modules, is given in the section Subjects, Modules and Module Content in the faculty Calendar parts. - 6.
+The default language of meetings of statutory decision-making bodies is Afrikaans.
+In cases where people who cannot understand Afrikaans are involved, either English becomes the language of the meeting, or an interpreter's service must be made available, and agendas and discussion documents with an executive summary in English, or documentation written completely in English and Afrikaans, must be provided.